saurabhharak/Lending-Club-Case-Study/README.md

 # Lending Club Case Study
-> To understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default..
+> When borrowers apply for a loan at Lending Club, the company team wants to reduce financial risk of losing money to borrowers who fails to pay the loans.
+By identifying the driving factors from the dataset of existing and previous customers, team wants to reduce this risk.

 ## Table of Contents
 * [General Info](#general-information)